 Diary of a Parliamentary Intern – Gabrielle Laing

-Updated April 2019: Gabrielle Laing, Parliamentary Intern for Lord Trees, contributed a number of diary entries to Vet Record throughout 2018.
-Here, we have selected some of her diary highlights, covering the period February 2018 to April 2019.
+Updated June 2019: Gabrielle Laing, Parliamentary Intern for Lord Trees, has contributed a number of diary entries to Vet Record from 2018.
+Here, we have selected some of her diary highlights, covering the period February 2018 to June 2019.

 The past few months of Brexit turmoil have seen the BBC Parliament TV channel get higher ratings than MTV, and my friends and family routinely ask me for any insider insight into what will happen next.
 But in truth I’m as much of an outsider as anyone else.